waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Result 3:** FAILED.
 The tool still produced no output, indicating another silent crash.
 - **Conclusion:** The typo was one problem, but not the only one.
 - **Hypothesis 4:** The `ET.fromstring(map_xml_string)` call is the source of the silent crash.
-- **Test 4:** [PENDING] Overwrite the tool with a script that *only* attempts to parse the XML and prints a success/failure message.
+- **Test 4:** Overwrite the tool with a script that *only* attempts to parse the XML and prints a success/failure message.
-- `ledge`: Can be jumped down, but not climbed up.
-Acts as ground when approached from above (Y-1), but as a wall from all other directions.
-- `hole`: Warps the player to a lower floor, usually into an isolated area.
+- **Result 4:** SUCCESS.
+The XML parsing script ran without error.
+- **Conclusion:** The silent crash occurs *after* the XML is parsed but *before* the A* search begins.
+- **Hypothesis 5:** The crash is occurring during the player position finding, grid generation, or A* initialization phases.
+- **Test 5:** [PENDING] Restore the full script with hyper-granular print statements at every stage of the setup process to pinpoint the exact line of failure.